PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Start With High-Intent, Specific Audiences

-Begin with the narrowest, highest-intent signals you have: past converters, hot leads, and search terms clearly indicating purchase intent (not just information gathering).
+Begin with the narrowest, highest-intent signals you have: past converters, hot leads, and search terms clearly indicating purchase intent—not information gathering.

 Avoid launching PMax with only broad custom segments like "marketing tips" or "plumbing DIY."
 These flood campaigns with non-buyers who are researching, not purchasing.